balazshevesi/clothing-webshop/README.md

 ## TODO

-- [ ] Build backend for cart, and intergrate with the frontend
 - [ ] Build filter/browse section of the website
 - [ ] Build search functionallity? (dunno how, but i'll find out)
 - [ ] Find email provider and setup forgot password system